Skip to content

 Web Audio Routine Graph

-The room concentrator gain output is routed to an volume, equalizer, and compressor, and to the final destination (either computer speakers for preview or a output stream for recording).
+The room concentrator gain output is routed to an reverb, compressor, equalizer, volume controls, and to the final destination (either computer speakers for preview or a output stream for recording).

 Application Structure